 - Change your oil, especially if you’re due for a change anyway.
 Fresh oil sitting in the cases all winter is better than dirty oil, and even better, you won’t have to deal with it in the spring.

 - Inspect the battery.
 Add distilled water if needed.
 Clean the terminals.
 If you can leave it connected and on a charger, great!
 If not, remove it (neg cable first), keep it somewhere off the concrete floor, where it won’t freeze, and keep it on a trickle charger.
 Note that there are different types of chargers, a regular charger just cranks power into your battery all the time, that’s no good!
 A cheapo trickle charger randomly gives the battery some juice occasionally, which is OK, but the better “float” chargers check the voltage regularly, and add charge as needed.
-Even a good float charger is still a lot cheaper than buying a new battery every year.
+A top-quality float charger is a lot cheaper than buying a new battery every year.
 Now’s also a good time to add a piggyback lead to the terminals so you can plug your bike into your charger anytime, with zero fuss.
-(Also note that some vintage scooters use 6V batteries, DO NOT charge a 6V battery with a 12V charger!).
+(Also note that some vintage scooters use 6V batteries, so if you’re into the vintage thing, find a charger that switches between voltages, and DO NOT charge a 6V battery with a 12V charger!).

 - Fill your tires to spec (but don’t overinflate!).
-Some folks jack the bike up to get the tires off the ground to avoid ‘flat spots’ but that’s not really an issue with modern tires, especially over the course of a few months.
-Use the center stand (rather than the side stand), it’s less likely to get knocked over, it takes up less space, and if you buy the ‘flat spot’ argument, it’s at least keeping one wheel in the air, and you can rock the bike to occasionally rotate the other wheel.
+Some folks jack the bike up to get the tires off the ground to avoid ‘flat spots’ but that’s not a huge issue with modern tires over a couple months.
+Use the center stand (rather than the side stand), it’s less likely to get knocked over, it takes up less space, and if you’re worried about flat spots, it’ll keep one wheel in the air, and you can easily rock the bike to occasionally rotate the other wheel.

 - Fill the tank and add fuel stabilizer.
 An empty tank invites rust and dried-out gaskets.
 Yes, gas goes bad pretty quickly these days, but the stabilizer will help (ethanol-free gas will, too, but good luck finding it).
-If you really don’t trust 5-month old gas, drain it in the spring, instead of the winter.
-Your tank will thank you.
-That said, if you’re putting the bike away for longer than a few months, or bringing it inside a living space, you should drain the gas.
+If you don’t trust 5-month old gas, drain it in the spring (and mix it with a good tank in your car), instead of the winter.
+(If you’re putting the bike away for longer than a few months, or bringing it inside a living space, you should drain the gas.)